Wiltshire and Bath Air Ambulance Charity: Finances

 The charity raises money from several sources, including raffles and a lottery (which provided over 30% of the charity's income in 2019), collection tins, community fundraising, corporate fundraising, a shop, and legacies.

-In the year ending October 2023, income was £8.9 million.
-Total spending was £5.3M, of which £3.7M was spent to deliver the service.
+In the year ending October 2024, income was £5.3 million.
+Total expenditure was £5.4M, of which £4.4M (81%) was spent to deliver the charitable service.
+It has 37 employees, eight of whom are paid more than £60,000.

 The charity operates a shop on Maryport Street in Devizes.
 A second shop in Westbury closed in March 2020.